 PCE-Domain: In a PCE context, this refers to any collection of network elements within a common sphere of address management or path computational responsibility (referred to as a "domain" in [RFC4655]).
 Examples of PCE-Domains include IGP areas and ASes.
-This should be distinguished from an OSPF routing domain.
+This should be distinguished from an IS-IS routing domain as defined by [ISO].